mattcieslak/hbcd-docs/docs/pregexposures.md

 **Common Issues Identified**: None

 ### Potential Issues Flagged by Subject Matter Experts
 * Reasons for ER visit or hospitalization are captured from ICD codes (from BioPortal ICD), which were at times difficult for the participant to name or the RA to correctly find in the ICD database.
-This was particularly apparent for use of the ER for normal care (no diagnosis) or false alarms (e.g. thought water broke but it did not), resulting in the use of ‘don’t know’.
+This was particularly apparent for use of the ER for normal care (no diagnosis) or false alarms (e.g. thought water broke but it did not), resulting in the use of ‘don’t know.’

 ## Pregnancy health- Chronic Conditions
+### Overview
 **Full Name**: Pregnancy health- chronic conditions
 **Acronym/Brief Name**: Exp I chroncond
 **Construct**: chronic conditions and sexually transmitted infections in pregnancy